Am I a Transfer Student?

 Transferable Credits and the Evaluation Process

-The University of Lynchburg accepts transfer courses numbered 100 and above with grades of “C” or higher.
-Courses graded on a pass/fail basis typically do not transfer.
+The University of Lynchburg accepts transfer courses numbered 100 and above with a grade of “C” or higher (not “C-”).
+A grade of “C-” will not transfer.
+Courses graded on a pass/fail basis typically do not transfer to Lynchburg.
 Credits from courses relevant to your degree are eligible for transfer.
-The Office of the Registrar and relevant faculty determine the transferability of specific courses based on set standards and procedures.
+The Office of the Registrar and relevant faculty determine the transferability of specific courses in accordance with established standards and procedures.

 Upon admission, a transfer evaluation will be conducted to clarify which credits will be accepted.
 You can receive an unofficial transfer credit evaluation during a campus visit if you bring copies of your transcripts or by contacting the Office of Admissions.
 The registrar’s office will complete an official credit evaluation after you are admitted, typically within two weeks of your acceptance.
 To ensure your evaluation is up-to-date, you should request that final transcripts be mailed to the University of Lynchburg upon completing all coursework in progress.